 WHAT YOU REALLY DON’T NEED (YET)

-I mentioned that Peter used every single thing we bought from the guy’s essentials list.
-You know what he didn’t use much of??
-SCHOOL SUPPLIES.
-Peter brought home 90% of the notebooks, pens, index cards, and other supplies at the end of the year.
 My recommendation about everything beyond your basic toiletries – buy what you need when you need it.
-Peter’s school is Inthemiddleofnowhere, Vermont, and he was still able to get Amazon and Target orders within 2-3 days.
+Most US locations are able to get Amazon and Target orders within 2-3 days.
 The college bookstore or a local convenience store will likely have Tylenol if you run out, and you can get band-aids at the health center on campus.
 Don’t feel like you have to buy EVERYTHING just in case.
 You will end up spending a ton of money on things you don’t even need.

 Check out essentials for a guy’s dorm room here!